fsislaben/stats_crash_course/pages/friedman.md

 As you analyze the data, you notice that hip-hop is the most popular genre among young people, while rock is more popular among older fans.
 You also notice that there are some fans who rate all three genres equally, while others have a strong preference for one over the others.

-When you run the Friedman test, you find that there is a significant difference in the mean preference for each genre, indicating that some genres may be more popular than others among music fans.
+When you run the Friedman test, the p-value returned is < 0.05 indicating a significant difference in the mean preference for each genre, indicating that some genres may be more popular than others among music fans.
+HOWEVER, you do not know who is different until you apply a post hoc test.

+## Post hoc test

+The most common post-hoc test for the Friedman test is the [Wilcoxon signed-rank test](../pages/wilcoxon.md).
+Briefly, the Wilcoxon signed-rank is a nonparametric test that can be effective at determining if paired data have different means.
+Much like the post hoc Tukey test following an ANOVA or a Dunn's test following a Kruskal-Wallis test, you MUST perform the Wilcoxon signed-rank test to identify WHICH groups are different.

 ## Visualizing the results